Murray’s clutch shooting lifts Nuggets over Suns 113-111

 The teams traded clutch shots in the final moments.
 First it was Murray who hit a 3-pointer with 27 seconds left to push Denver ahead 111-108.
 Two seconds later, Devin Booker nailed a 3-pointer off an inbounds play to tie it.

-Murray had one more big shot in him, making a jumper just inside the 3-point line to give the Nuggets a 113-111 lead.
+Murray had one more big shot in him, making a jumper just inside the 3-point line with 3.2 seconds left to give the Nuggets a 113-111 lead.
 Booker had a 3-point attempt blocked by Jerami Grant just before the final buzzer.

-Jokic had 22 points, 12 rebounds and 10 assists for his seventh triple-double this season.
+“Down the stretch, (Murray) was phenomenal,” Denver coach Michael Malone said.
+“This wasn’t our best game, but when you don’t play your best on the road, you have to find ways and that is what I’m proud about.”

 The Suns trailed for most of the night, falling behind by 16 points in the second quarter, but slowly fought their way back.